-If you read the rest of this post, you will understand what is involved regarding a hot tubs installation.
+If you read the rest of this post, you will understand what is involved in installing hot tubs.

 Do you need plumbing for a hot tub?

-Most modern hot tubs and spas can be considered self-sufficient units regarding plumbing requirements.
+Most modern hot tubs and spas can be considered self-sufficient units in terms of plumbing requirements.

-There is no need to permanently connect your hot tub to your water supply to fill it and it doesn’t need to be connected to your drainage system to empty it either (although you could – more on that below).
+You don’t need to permanently connect your hot tub to your water supply to fill it, and it doesn’t need to be connected to your drainage system to empty it either (although you could—more on that below).

 The only on-site connections you will need will be safe electrical wiring.